-John W. Romein ASTRON, Netherlands Institute for Radio Astronomy Dwingeloo, The Netherlands romein@astron.nl a superb 96% of the theoretical peak performance, this is only 14% on ATI GPUs, and 26% on NVIDIA GPUs.
+The processing power and memory bandwidth of current GPUs are highly imbalanced for correlation purposes.
+While the production correlator on the Blue Gene/P achieves a superb 96% of the theoretical peak performance, this is only 16% on ATI GPUs, and 32% on NVIDIA GPUs.
 The Cell/B.E. processor, in contrast, achieves an excellent 92%.
-We found that the Cell/B.E. is also the most energy-efficient solution, it runs the correlator 5-7 times more energy efficiently than the Blue Gene/P. The research presented is an important pathfinder for next-generation telescopes.
+We found that the Cell/B.E. and NVIDIA GPUs are the most energyefficient solutions, they run the correlator at least 4 times more energy efficiently than the Blue Gene/P. The research presented is an important pathfinder for nextgeneration telescopes.